valeman100/valeman100.github.io/_posts/2023-06-18-Batchization.md

 The initial idea is to group the samples by the number of tokens.
 In particular, here, the __length_clusterization__ function takes in input a dataset which should be iterable of lists, where each list contains a tokenized text.
-The function creates a dictionary where the key is the number of tokens in each group and the value is a list containing all the samples with that length.
+The function creates a dictionary where the key is the number of tokens in each group and the value is a list containing all the samples of that length.

 ```python
 def length_clusterization(dataset):